What is dementia?

 West Yorkshire Police

 Our Police Service has procedures in place to raise awareness of dementia, help find people who go missing due to memory loss and advice on preventing this from happening.
+To help protect someone with dementia from going missing, you can sign up to the Herbert Protocol.

 Local dementia support groups and cafes